MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-antivirus-using-mde-security-set-mngmnt.md

 - Windows

+## Evaluate Microsoft Defender Antivirus using Group Policy

 In Windows 10 or newer and Windows Server 2016 or newer, you can use next-generation protection features offered by Microsoft Defender Antivirus (MDAV) and Microsoft Defender Exploit Guard (Microsoft Defender EG).

 This topic explains how to enable and test the key protection features in Microsoft Defender AV and Microsoft Defender EG and provides you with guidance and links to more information.

 This article describes configuration options in Windows 10 or newer and Windows Server 2016 or newer.

-## Use Microsoft Defender Antivirus using Group Policy to enable the features
+### Use Microsoft Defender Antivirus using Group Policy to enable the features

 This guide provides the Microsoft Defender Antivirus Group Policy that configures the features you should use to evaluate our protection.